SLIB53/pepper-fish-theme/README.md

 # Pepper Fish Theme

-_Pepper_ is a fish theme based on my previous fish prompt I designed, [_Page_](https://github.com/SLIB53/page-fish-theme.git).
+_Pepper_ is a fish theme based on my previous fish prompt, [_Page_](https://github.com/SLIB53/page-fish-theme.git).
 The prompt shows one level of the current working directory, and colored git branch.

 ![screenshot-hyper-ayu](screenshot.png)